pulibrary/pul_library_drupal/sites/all/modules/date_ical/README.txt

 - The Feeds module is optional, but it's needed to enable import of iCal feeds from other sites.

-To install the iCalcreator library, download it from http://kigkonsult.se/downloads/index.php#iCalcreator and extract the zip file.
+To install the iCalcreator library, you can download it from http://kigkonsult.se/downloads/index.php#iCalcreator and extract the zip file, or get it from https://github.com/iCalcreator/iCalcreator.
-Inside that file you'll find iCalcreator.class.php.
+Inside the zip file you'll find iCalcreator.class.php.
 Copy that file to a folder in your Drupal site named "sites/all/libraries/iCalcreator".

 Then clear the cache on your site, by using either "drush cc all" or logging in to your site and going to Configuration -> Development -> Performance and click the "Clear all caches" button.
 This is necessary because